goderich/dissertation/dissertation.md

 The reflex in Proto-Atayal \*hisaʔ 'yesterday' was discussed above.
 Proto-Atayal \*-buruk 'rotten' is the only case of PAn \*R > Proto-Atayal \*r, and is likely a loan.
 The rest of the etyma have \*R being deleted in Proto-Atayal.
 At least some of these correspondences may be attributable to the Atayalic gender register system, described in @sec:gender-register.
 One of the changes in the male register was deleting word-initial or word-medial \*g in Proto-Atayal, which is the regular reflex of PAn \*R. It is possible that for some of these words only the male register form survived.

+## Interim summary

+This chapter presented the reconstruction of the phonological system of Proto-Atayal based on internal evidence from Atayal dialects, as well as external evidence from Seediq and Proto-Austronesian.
+Proto-Atayal had a slightly larger consonant inventory than any extant dialect, but a four-vowel system instead of the more complex vowel systems that developed in various dialects later.
+Its syllable structure was also simpler than most Atayal dialects, with only CV and CVG syllables allowed in non-final position.

+This reconstruction allowed me to compare the phonology of Proto-Atayal with those of Proto-Atayalic and Proto-Austronesian, and find regular correspondences between them.
+I also re-examined the evidence for Li's [-@li1981] reconstuction of the segments \*g' and word-final \*-d in Proto-Atayalic, and found it insufficient in both cases.

+The sound changes from Proto-Atayal to individual Atayal dialects (listed in @sec:proto-atayal-to-dialects) are one of the key components used in subgrouping in Chapter 6.

 # Proto-Atayal morphology and lexicon {#sec:morphology-lexicon}

 This chapter discusses the reconstruction of Proto-Atayal morphology and vocabulary, using both internal and external evidence.
 The reconstruction of the Austronesian voice system in Proto-Atayal verbs is presented in @sec:voice-system. @sec:gender-register talks about the gender register system in Proto-Atayal, its derivational strategies, its history, and how it can be helpful in subgrouping. @sec:lexical-innovations presents the shared lexical innovations in Atayal dialects, divided into two major groups, with further subdivisions in each one. @sec:paradigm-leveling introduces verbal paradigm leveling in various Atayal dialects.
 Lexical borrowings between Atayal dialects and from Seediq are discussed in @sec:interdialectal-borrowings, with Klesan and Plngawan as the most prominent examples of lexical borrowing.
 And finally, @sec:external-evidence-lexical explains the use of external evidence for reconstructing the Proto-Atayal vocabulary, using both Seediq cognates and Proto-Austronesian reconstructions.